andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Andy, you fuck!"

 When Mark reads his notes after this run I *literally* roll around on the floor laughing.
-I reckon a little bit of levity is warranted as we approach 60 hours of rehearsal time.
+I suppose a little bit of levity is warranted as we approach 60 hours of rehearsal time.
 As Mark said, "I didn't want anybody in this piece who took themselves too seriously."